rhv9/book/pages/AdministratingMicrosoftEntraID/users_and_groups.md

 Assignment is based on pre-defined rules based on the properities of the user.
 We can create a logical combination of properties to determine if a user is a member or not.

 > Note: Once you have used Group Assignment, the option to manually add members is gone.

+## Bulk Users

+You can *Bulk Create* users or if you want to invite guest users, you can *Bulk Invite* them.

+You can do this with a csv file.